Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 ![image](https://user-images.githubusercontent.com/102520602/220708277-a76c78c3-ae46-4199-93d8-09a805fcfab1.png)

-We have also created a node diagram to better show how everything works inside once all the features were finally finished:
+We have also created a node diagram to better illustrate how everything works inside once all the features were finally finished:

 ![image](https://user-images.githubusercontent.com/102520602/220709216-bfa4a8a9-f4bf-4d44-aa6e-132700800bf3.png)